nmrksic/counter-fitting/README.md

 }
 ```

 If you are using PPDB 2.0 (Pavlick et al., 2015) or WordNet (Miller, 1995) constraints, please cite these papers.
-If you are using the provided pre-trained vectors, please cite (Pennington et al., 2014) for GloVe vectors (Wieting et al., 2015) for Paragram-SL-999 vectors.
+If you are using the provided pre-trained vectors, please cite (Pennington et al., 2014) for GloVe vectors and (Wieting et al., 2015) for Paragram-SL-999 vectors.